Hamza-b93/ModScan/README.md

 ### 7. Unsubscribe

 Click **Unsubscribe Selected** (or **Unsubscribe All**) and confirm the prompt.
-The app processes each mod one at a time.
+The application processes each mod one at a time.
 When done, it rescans automatically and the freed space is reflected in the stats bar.

-### 8. Stop the app BEFORE closing Steam
+### 8. Stop the application BEFORE closing Steam

 > **Important:** Always stop the Node.js server before closing Steam.
 >
-> Because the app initialises the Steam API using Arma 3's app ID, Steam shows Arma 3 as "running" while the server is active.
+> Because the application initialises the Steam API using Arma 3's application ID, Steam shows Arma 3 as "running" while the server is active.
 If you close Steam while the server is still running, Steam can crash (SIGSEGV in its internal thread).
 The correct shutdown order is:
 >
 > 1. Close the browser tab.
 > 2. Stop the server (`Ctrl+C` in the terminal, or close the terminal window).